tacojones/blogg/README.md

 ## Customization

  - You can modify the header.php and footer.php files to customize the layout and styling of the blog.
- - To add new features, such as pagination, archives, or additional metadata fields, modify the logic in post.php.

 ## License